 Vision & History

-EPSY was established in 1969, during the creation of the College of Education.
-Eight individuals have served at the level of department head:
+EPSY was established in 1969, during the creation of the School of Education.
+These individuals have served at the level of department head:

 - Dr. Arthur J. Roach, Jr. 1971-1979

 EPSY has developed a strong national recognition for its research and academics, and has established a high level of collegiality both within the program areas and across the department for its faculty, staff and students.

 EPSY strives to promote and maintain collaborative teaching and research activity within the department and across the College and University.
 The 1977 Strategic Plan established a four-fold plan for the college in the areas of international activity, diversity, technology and high impact research and instructional programs.